African Americans as minority

 Complete legal equality has existed for only 1-2 generations

-Biggest historical drag on African Americans: lack of capital development—slaves were forced to work their whole lives without profit or savings for themselves or their children.
+Biggest historical drag on African Americans: lack of capital or wealth development—slaves were forced to work their whole lives for the wealth and profit of others, without profit or savings for themselves or their children.
+(African American incomes have risen since somewhat since the 1960s, but the wealth gap between blacks and whites remains enormous.)

 Immigrants had opportunity to work, profit, accrue capital, wealth, property.
-(Some didn't; others got more than their share from work by slaves and poor whites)
+(Many didn't profit; others got more than their share from work by slaves and poor whites)

 Unofficial segregation continues: